All Products

 wget https://mirrors.aliyun.com/erdma/tools/diagnose.py

-3. Run the following command to check the basic functionality of eRDMA:
+3. Check the basic functions of eRDMA:

 python diagnose.py -d